Home

 Michael David Krohn (University of Minnesota)

-Heavy neutrinos at the LHC - There is a large, ongoing search program for heavy neutrinos at the LHC due to the variety of beyond the Standard Model (SM) theories that predict the existence of these particles.
+- Heavy neutrinos at the LHC Abstract: There is a large, ongoing search program for heavy neutrinos at the LHC due to the variety of beyond the Standard Model (SM) theories that predict the existence of these particles.
 Heavy neutrinos provide a mass generation mechanism for SM neutrinos and an explanation for their small values compared to other fermions.
 A popular type of theory that predicts heavy neutrinos are left-right symmetric extensions of the SM which provide an explanation for parity violation of weak charged current.
 In this seminar, I will present a search for a heavy neutrino based on left-right symmetric models using Run2 collision data collected by the CMS detector.
 This recent search was able to extend the reach of previous searches to small heavy neutrino masses by utilizing boosted objects.
 I’ll also explain plans to improve on this search in the Run3 data that is currently being collected at the LHC.

 NOTE: Michael would also share/chat about his expertise in HGCAL activities that are ramping up at Fermilab in an effort to get people to come and help out.
 Michael has travel funds that can at least partially support any invited talk.